Azure/AvereSDK/docs/troubleshooting.md

 1. Fill out the request form.

    **NOTE:** In the **Service** section on page 1, select **All services** and look under the category **Storage** to find Avere vFXT.

-### AWS and GCE users

-For vFXT clusters using Amazon Web Services or Google, open a ticket by contacting Avere support.

-There are several ways to reach Avere support:

-* **Telephone**
-  * US and Canada - toll free: 1-888-88-AVERE (888-882-8373), press 2 for support
-  * United Kingdom: +44 20 3695 1638, press 2 for support
-  * US or International: +1-412-894-2570, press 2 for support

-* **Web** - Use the links under Support Information on [https://www.microsoft.com/avere/contact-us](https://www.microsoft.com/avere/contact-us)

-* **Email** - averesupport@microsoft.com